GlobalTechTalks/Talks/README.md

 # Talks
-To propose a talk, simply create a github issue
+To propose a talk, simply create a github issue [here][new-talk-proposal]